VRConservation/neca/_build/html/_sources/4_road.md

 - Episodic, short grant funding periods and fragmented funding for projects undermine organizational momentum of plans and projects, organizational capacity, and the ability to develop innovations and achieve impact at scale.
 - Private landowner assistance is underfunded; at the same time, it is becoming increasingly important.
 These properties make up the heart of the wildland urban interface, particularly in rural areas such as NE California, and are at significant risk of catastrophic wildfire (Tompkins personal communication, 2022).

-## FUNDING SOURCES
+## Funding

 Funding is a partial solution to several barriers to implementing forest restoration projects.
 However, rather than focusing on individual funding sources and types, developing strong financial mechanisms that collate a portfolio of funding for any project, program, or landscape may be a higher priority.
 We have organized this section to be brief and organized to flow from the more traditional funding types to non-traditional and less well-established.
 The Roadmap is not meant to be a definitive funding guide source; rather, we describe funding and investment resources, including the grant roster developed by project proponents, that may be considered, along with descriptions of non-tradition funding sources.

-## Grants
+### Grants

 As part of the Burney-Hat Creek Collaborative roadmap development, partners created a [Grant Program Roster](https://onedrive.live.com/edit.aspx?resid=4201540284AEF10B!1164&ithint=file%2Cxlsx&authkey=!AO6SyBvcTE3aImk).
 The roster is designed to sort funding opportunities by agency, grant focus, and type of organization using filters to narrow the funding opportunities.
 Currently, the list is comprehensive for state and federal resources.
 Philanthropic sources will be added in the future.
 The roster is complementary to the larger but more general state funding database.
 This tool has proven to be a useful shortcut through the maze of public agency funding programs.

-## Loans
+### Loans

 Loans are often used by public, private, and nonprofit entities to cover the initial costs of projects, payroll, or material costs when awaiting reimbursement from state and federal grants or investing in or augmenting a business.
 The pluses of loans are availability, rapid deployment, and low-interest rates.
 The minuses are debt servicing, the ability to pay back when returns are low, do not exist or are not possible for certain projects, and inaccessibility for entities without an established track record.
 Loan programs that can be subsidized and managed by public agencies (e.g., GoBiz) have a role in easing access to capital for equipment and infrastructure purchase.
 A zero- to low-interest loan program could be instrumental in delivering forestry and wood products utilization machinery to the Burney – Hat Creek communities.

-## Taxes/fees
+### Taxes/fees

 Taxes, measures, and fees can effectively raise consistent revenue over longer periods.
 In 2020, for example, Marin County approved Measure C to fund wildfire prevention and preparedness efforts.
 The resulting 10-year parcel tax levies $0.10/building ft2 providing nearly $20 mn/yr to prevent and mitigate wildfires in Marin County managed through the [Marin Wildfire Prevention Authority](https://www.marinwildfire.org/) Joint Powers Agreement.
 Raising taxes can be challenging for rural communities without a strong commercial and private housing real estate market.
 California law requires voter approval of new or increased taxes.
 However, when tied to re-investment in the community, tax proponents may succeed in making a case for a temporary assessment.

-## Payments for Ecosystem Services
+### Payments for Ecosystem Services

 State and federal grants for conservation, wildfire mitigation, and restoration are indirect payments from the public for ecosystem services and biodiversity conservation.
 In any given region, however, the public's willingness to pay for additional benefits may often be voluntary, e.g., a GoFundMe campaign or a specialized nonprofit that funds and works to protect a local trail system, a charismatic local species, or a historical monument.
 However, more organized campaigns may be structured or codified into local or regional policies based on voluntary contributions (e.g., dollar check-off programs).
 These are often successful in areas that have tourism without entrance fees.
 One example is the National Forest Foundation's Ski Conservation and Forest Stewardship [Fund](https://www.nationalforests.org/grant-programs/stewardship-funds).
 Funds come from voluntary guest contributions at ski areas or lodges operating on National Forest System Lands.
 They must go to restoration projects in the forest where the ski area is located.
 An opt-out approach works best in these scenarios, e.g., a contributor must uncheck a box to indicate they do not want to contribute.

 Larger watershed contribution programs throughout the west combine public and private funds to protect water resources and fund restoration or fire mitigation projects.
 Typically, these funds are more successful when close to larger urban areas, such as the Salt River Project and the Northern Arizona Forest [Fund](https://www.nationalforests.org/who-we-are/azforestfund).
 A similar approach could be taken in the Burney-Hat Creek through a regional fund that adds $1 to room nights in all hotels, Airbnb rentals, and outdoor recreation businesses.
 Another approach would be to connect hunters and anglers who regularly visit the region and are interested in restoring forest, riparian, and other associated habitats.

-## Corporate Sustainability
+### Corporate

 Corporate contributions to environmental sustainability are increasing to respond to United Nations Sustainable Development Goals, increased corporate responsibility focus, and links to dependence on natural resources.
 Funding from corporations can often be a long haul, is heavily dependent on connections within corporate sustainability offices or executive suite officers and may not be similar in size to grants to foundations and public funding sources.
 However, corporations often offer additional resources in addition to funding.
 Patagonia, for instance, offers modest grants of approximately $30,000 but also gives access to their communications and media departments to grantees.
 Corporations are highly interested in payments for ecosystem services and quantifiable outcomes.
 The parametric insurance example mentioned below is an example where corporate entities have been involved in funding restoration projects that also protect business assets and may offer avoided cost savings or a return on investment.

-## Philanthropic Foundations
+### Philanthropic

 Philanthropic foundations can play key roles in the development of conservation finance strategies for forest and watershed restoration by providing grants or other investments in the projects or in the organizations that undertake them.
 Foundations can operate at regional and national levels; across these sectors there is considerable interest in supporting projects that increase climate resilience, boost workforce and economic development, and sustain rural communities.
 Foundation support may come in the form of grants to cover operating expenses and project development activities by the RCD or a similar project administrator.
 Some foundations also provide investments, known as Program Related Investments (PRIs) or Mission Related Investments (MRIs) for which they generally expect a below market rate or nominal interest return.

 It's notable that the RCD has experience with support from the McConnell Foundation which made a $300,000 grant to support a high priority WUI restoration project.
 Grants of this nature can provide initial funding which can be leveraged to obtain additional investments in projects or programs.

-## FINANCING STRATEGIES
+## Finance Strategies

 Blended financing strategies that assemble a diverse portfolio of funds from public grants and add private resources can be key to creating a locally appropriate and collaborative finance portfolio.
 We believe these strategies may support forest and watershed restoration projects undertaken by BHC and economic or community development efforts that can support those restoration projects.

-## Collaborative Finance
+### Collaborative Finance

 Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers.
 This process may or may not include traditional financial institutions ([collaborativefinance.org](http://www.collaborativefinance.org/)).
 We broaden the term to include finance developed by fair and equitable participation of stakeholders in a region, landscape, or watershed to address natural resource and infrastructure management needs, utilizing multiple forms of funding from public grants to private investment.
 Finance approaches may include outcomes-based finance models such as environmental impact bonds.
 For a deeper discussion of collaborative finance approaches to financing water infrastructure in California, see American Rivers' [Because It's Worth It](https://www.americanrivers.org/wp-content/uploads/2021/04/Water-finance-paper-final-layout-3.pdf) white paper.
 The BHC workgroup, and potentially the FRAME project, have many aspects of collaboration that can be directed to developing suitable public-private financing for restoration projects.

-## Environmental Impact Bonds
+### Environmental Impact Bonds

 One outcome of a collaborative finance strategy may be the development of an environmental impact bond.
 In 2017, Quantified Ventures and the District of Columbia's Department of Water and Sewer (DC Water) launched the nation's first environmental impact bond focused on implementing green infrastructure to reduce sewage overflows and flooding ([Martin and Appelbaum, 2021](https://www.conservationfinancenetwork.org/2021/09/27/pioneering-environmental-impact-bond-for-dc-water-updated)).
 This outcomes-based investment package tied the rate investors earned to achieving specified environmental performance goals.
 The investment package structure linked DC Water to private bond buyers.
 The structure used by Quantified Ventures, DC Water, and their investors follow the track illustrated below.
 Noteworthy in this outcomes-based repayment scheme is the role of the third-party evaluator.
 Five years after launching the project, the evaluator confirmed that stormwater runoff had been reduced by nearly 20%, a level that met the Bond's base-level repayment criteria ([Lindsay et al., 2021](https://www.quantifiedventures.com/dc-water-eib-results)).

 Blue Forest Conservation's [Forest Resilience Bond](https://www.blueforest.org/forest-resilience-bond) adopts a different approach.
 The Bond, more of a revolving loan instrument, is not, strictly speaking, an outcomes-based financing strategy.
 The payor for the project, Yuba Water Agency, makes payments to investors that are not linked to achieving any of the project's many benefits.
 The structure adopted by Blue Forest enables the creation of a portfolio of investors and funders who repay and complement the agency's funding.

-## Enhanced Infrastructure Financing Districts
+### EIFDs

-Enhanced Infrastructure Financing Districts are a recent evolution of the tax increment financing tools previously developed in California and support financing infrastructure projects with anticipated increased property tax revenues associated with the future benefits of the projects ([Lefcoe, 2014](https://www.planningreport.com/2014/07/24/demise-tif-funded-redevelopment-california)).
+Enhanced Infrastructure Financing Districts (EIFDs) are a recent evolution of the tax increment financing tools previously developed in California and support financing infrastructure projects with anticipated increased property tax revenues associated with the future benefits of the projects ([Lefcoe, 2014](https://www.planningreport.com/2014/07/24/demise-tif-funded-redevelopment-california)).
 Revenues from Enhanced Infrastructure Financing Districts can be used for public works, transportation, parks, libraries, and water and sewer facilities, emphasizing sustainable community goals under California's landmark climate legislation ([Flint, 2018](https://www.lincolninst.edu/publications/articles/hidden-costs-tif)).
 Recent revisions to the Enhanced Infrastructure Financing District law reduced some of the challenges to adoption; for example, no public vote is required to establish a District.
 In 2017 the City of West Sacramento created a new Enhanced Infrastructure Financing District that is expected to raise $1.1 billion for parks, stormwater, sewage, and other infrastructure improvements.
 While a more appropriate vehicle for cities and urban populations due to the housing density, it is possible that broad landscape-scape districts could be adapted to more rural areas such as northeast California.

 However, EIFDs are heavily reliant on anticipated increases in property tax revenues.
 Given the lack of urban populations in NE California and an immediately apparent connection between restoration projects and increase private property values in the WUI, it is not immediately apparent whether this approach can benefit the region.

-## Revolving Loan Funds
+### Revolving Loan Funds

 Pooled funding sources such as impact bonds or revolving loan funds can help end the project-\>project funding cycle with greater funding available and at larger scales.
 Typically offered at lower than market interest rates, revolving loan funds are self-replenishing pools of money utilizing principal and interest payments on existing loans to issue new loans.
 They have been used effectively from small to large-scale to develop businesses, assist healthcare, and improve environmental outcomes.
 They are flexible and can be used with more conventional funds such as grants and loans and have been used for decades in developing and developed countries.